rust-lang/reference/src/glossary.md

 Generic functions and generic structs can use traits to constrain, or bound, the types they accept.

-### Uncovered Type
+### Uncovered type

-A type which does not appear as a parameter to another type.
+A type which does not appear as an argument to another type.
 For example, `T` is uncovered, but the `T` in `Vec<T>` is covered.
-This is only relevant for type parameters.
+This is only relevant for type arguments.

 ### Undefined behavior